General Registration Policies

 - The University cannot give refunds or reduce tuition bills for any courses dropped after the fifth day of classes.
 See the Student Financial Services policy on enrollment changes for additional information.

-- A student may request permission from The Graduate School to withdraw from a course or courses after the published drop deadline (the end of the sixth week of the quarter) until 5pm two Fridays before the published last day of classes, per the University Academic Calendar.
+- A student may request permission from The Graduate School to withdraw from a course or courses after the published drop deadline (the end of the sixth week of the quarter) until 5pm two Fridays before the published last day of classes (per the University Academic Calendar), and before the due date of the final assessment in the class(es) in question.
 When the Thanksgiving or other University holidays conflict with this deadline, withdrawal petitions must be submitted by the last class/business day of that same week.
-The University Academic Calendar lists the exact withdrawal deadline for each quarter.
+The University Academic Calendar lists the withdrawal deadline for each quarter.

-- Students may not request withdrawal after the due date for the final assessment (exam, paper, project, etc.) has been reached.
-Students will be asked to attest that the due date for the final assessment (exam, paper, project, etc.) in the particular course(s) has not been reached, as that may fall before the deadline for withdrawal.
+- Students will be asked to attest that the due date for the final assessment (exam, paper, project, etc.) in the particular course(s) has not been reached, as that may fall before the deadline for withdrawal.
 Students who request withdrawal after the final assessment date has been reached will be in violation of the policy on academic integrity.

 - All approved withdrawals will result in a W (withdrawal) grade being posted to the transcript.
 A grade of W does not factor into the GPA, but remains permanently on the transcript.
 In no case will tuition be refunded when a student withdraws from a course or courses.

 - If the deadline to withdraw has passed, students should consult with the class instructor about the option of taking an incomplete or how to best complete the course.

 - To submit a request to withdraw from a course after the drop deadline students should submit the request form.
 The form must be approved by both the student’s faculty adviser and the Director of Graduate Studies (DGS).
 Once the form is received and approved by The Graduate School, the course instructor(s) will be notified of the student’s withdrawal from the course.